 The City’s Metro bus stops opposite(right outside) the hotel in Sumner, and is both frequent & regular.
 The route includes a direct connection to the Airport via the Central City Bus Station.
 It’s cheap to ride but it can be a slow trip.
 On the other hand, you can relax on the bus and take in the views of the City, its suburbs, and finally the estuary and Sumner Beach.

 Uber or Ola are growing in popularity, but Super Shuttles run a great service across the city and out to Sumner Beach for a very reasonable fare.
 Contact the hotel front desk for good advice on these options.

 For the intrepid traveller, just enter 16 Marriner Street Sumner into your Google map.
-You will be directed to our distinctive two-storey building, easily recognisable with its orange French roofing tiles, green painted wooden french door shutters.
+You will be directed to our distinctive two-storey building, easily recognisable with its orange French roofing tiles, and green painted wooden french door shutters.
 Two slow growing South of France Pine trees are note worthy on the hotel’s street frontage.
 Commonly seen in Provence, as they mature, their canopy takes on a parasol type shape.